Stefanough/dotfiles/README.md

 1. `cd dotfiles/`
 1. `chmod -R 777 install.sh`
 1. `./install.sh`

+The install script will attempt the following operations:
+1. check for and install HomeBrew
+1. install packages listed in `packages.personal.Brewfile`

 ### GNU stow
 `stow` is used to symlink files from the dotfiles directory.
 By default, stow